dsa-ferreira/pyproducer/README.md

 # How to use

 Create a python package (default is `models.py` but target can be changed) with your classes that represent the Events and extend EventBase.
-In this class, define the __init__ method as shown calling super as shown below.
-The argument should be a class that extends Datatype and defines your payload.
+In this class, create a class, decorate it with the `@event` decorator and add a `payload` field to it with a value object of that extends the Datatype class.
 ```
 class Example(ObjectDatatype):
     def __init__(self):